ettheberge/Coding_Intro/README.md

-## Are you a trainee collecting and analyzing data?
+## Are you a trainee in the life sciences collecting and analyzing data?

 Do you have no idea if coding is right for you regarding your analysis plans?